-If this fact is not known it can be learned by comparing in thought an example of consciousness with an example of movement of physical matter.
-Take, for instance, the consciousness of the swinging of a pendulum, as an example of awareness; and the swinging of the pendulum as an example of movement of physical matter.
-If these two examples are compared in thought it will be seen or learned that the one is a different kind of fact from the other.
+If this fact is not known it can be learned by comparing in thought an example of consciousness with an example of movement of physical mater.
+Take, for instance, the consciousness of the swinging of a pendulum, as an example of awareness; and the swinging of the pendulum as an example of physical matter.
+If these two example are compared in thought it will be seen or learned that the one is a different kind of fact from the other.
 Or, if we had sufficient insight to see the molecules in the brain vibrating as they are said to be, the perception would be a different kind of event from the vibration of the molecules.
-The vibration is one kind of activity, the co-existing consciousness is another kind of activity.
-The swinging and the vibrating are the behaviour of the pendulum and of the molecules respectively; our consciousness or knowledge of these events is not in the pendulum or in the molecules.
+The vibration is one kind of kind of activity.
+The swinging and the vibrating are the behavior of the pendulum and of the molecules respectively; our consciousness or knowledge of these events is not in the pendulum or in the molecules.